Video Game series with their own pages:

 - In the Super Robot Wars Z series, Queennote laments the tranquility of the days long past.
 She despises the pluralized world, and as he's the proximate cause of it, she reserves a special contempt for Kei.
 But she would prefer not to see him in the hands of Sidereal, so she gives Z-BLUE another piece of intel: the location of his partner, Orson.

-- Velvet Crowe of Tales of Berseria starts to lose it when she hears people praising Artorius (who she wants dead for murdering her brother) for his actions in the past.
+- Velvet Crowe starts to lose it when she hears people praising Artorius (who she wants dead for murdering her brother) for his actions in the past.
 If she keeps hearing the praises even longer, she's liable to go berserk.
 She also brutally kicked Oscar into a wall when he tried to justify turning a child into a therion (a daemon like the one Velvet was turned into) to Eleanor under claims it was for the greater good.

 - Rogurou Rangetsu cannot stand to lose to his brother and archrival Shigure, and hates it when fighting him doesn't give him clear progress.